tedhavelka/directory-bookmarker/README.md

 ## BASIC USE:
-Using a Unis or Linux shell which supports the `alias` command, this directory bookmarker script provides among its aliases the following shorthand patterns to set, to show, to navigate and further manage multiple directory paths:
+Using a Unix or Linux shell which supports the `alias` command, this directory bookmarker script provides among its aliases the following shorthand patterns to set, to show, to navigate and further manage multiple directory paths:

 *  's'           to show bookmarked full paths to directories,
 *  'sdn'         to set bookmark n of 30, where n is a positive integer in the set 1..30